-(1) See Note 9 of the Notes to the unaudited condensed consolidated financial statements included in Part I, Item 1, "Financial Statements" for further detail of our Senior Unsecured Notes and the timing of expected future payments.
-Interest payments on our Senior Unsecured Notes are typically paid semi-annually in arrears and have been calculated at the rates fixed as of September 30, 2023.
-Interest payments on our short-term borrowings have been calculated by taking the expected borrowing on the Credit Facility for the next year at the interest rate of 9.8%.
+(1) See Note 9.11 of the Notes to the unaudited condensed consolidated financial statements included in Part I, Item 1, "Financial Statements" for further detail of our Senior Unsecured Notes and the timing of expected future payments.
+Interest payments on our Senior Unsecured Notes are typically paid semi-annually in arrears and have been calculated at the rates fixed as of September 30, 2023 March 31, 2024.
+Interest payments on our short-term borrowings have been calculated by taking the expected borrowing on the Credit Facility for the next year at the weighted average interest rate of 9.8% borrowings outstanding as of March 31, 2024 of 9.7%.

-(2) See Note 4 of the Notes to the unaudited condensed consolidated financial statements included in Part I, Item 1, "Financial Statements" for further detail of our contracts payable.
+(2) See Note 4.5 of the Notes to the unaudited condensed consolidated financial statements included in Part I, Item 1, "Financial Statements" for further detail of our contracts payable.

-(3) See Note 1 of the Notes to the consolidated financial statements included in Part II, Item 8, "Financial Statements and Supplementary Data" of our Form 10-K for the year ended December 31, 2022 filed on March 7, 2023 for further detail of our accrued transportation cost.
+(3) See Note 1 of the Notes to the consolidated financial statements included in Part II, Item 8, "Financial Statements and Supplementary Data" of our Form 10-K for the year ended December 31, 2022 December 31, 2023 filed on March 7, 2023 February 26, 2024 for further detail of our accrued transportation cost.